samyallal00/ASA-DataFest-2020/README.md

 Important notes:

-1- When running the python scripts, make sure to replace the path of the .csv or .xlsx datasets in the variable "filename" at the top of the file.
+1- When running the python scripts, make sure to replace the path of the .csv or .xlsx datasets at the beginning of the file.
 If all the below files are in the same directory, no change is needed.

 2- If you have any question on how to set-up the scripts, please do email me at: samyallal00@ucla.edu